 This conception corresponds fairly obviously to at least the outward facts of experience.
 But it gives no comfort to the metaphysicians: it denies both the unique soul (which implies absolute free will) and eternal truth (which implies absolute necessity).
-We have seen that neither Hegel nor the men of his period were 90 Theory and Technique of Playwriting able to dispense with the soul and the hope of its ultimate union with a higher power.
+We have seen that neither Hegel nor the men of his period were able to dispense with the soul and the hope of its ultimate union with a higher power.